-- The CPhACS response codes generated when a DUR identifies a drug therapy conflict; and - The CPhACS intervention codes that may be applied by the dispensing pharmacist in these scenarios to override CPhACS response codes, where applicable.
+- The CPhAPCS response codes generated when a DUR identifies a drug therapy conflict; and - The CPhAPCS intervention codes that may be applied by the dispensing pharmacist in these scenarios to override CPhAPCS response codes, where applicable.

-DUR CPhACS Response Code Scenario MW or MY The dispensed DIN is the same drug (same chemical entity) as a drug dispensed by the same Provider (MW) or another pharmacy provider (MY) and less than 67 per cent of the day supply of the previous dispensed Covered Medication has elapsed on the original Claim.
-MX or MZ The dispensed DIN is in the same therapeutic class as a drug dispensed by the same Provider (MX) or another pharmacy provider (MZ) and less than 67 per cent of the day supply of the previously-dispensed Covered Medication has elapsed according to the day supply on the original Claim.
-ME Member's prescription history reveals that there may be potentially severe or life-threatening drug interactions with another drug on the Member's profile and the day supply of the previously-dispensed drug has not elapsed according to the day supply indicated on the previous Claim.
+DUR CPhAPCS Response Code Scenario MW or MY The dispensed DIN is the same drug (same chemical entity) as a drug dispensed by the same Provider (MW) or another pharmacy Provider (MY) and less than 67 per cent of the Days' Supply of the previous dispensed Covered Medication has elapsed on the original Claim.
+MX or MZ The dispensed DIN is in the same therapeutic class as a drug dispensed by the same Provider (MX) or another pharmacy Provider (MZ) and less than 67 per cent of the Days' Supply of the previously dispensed Covered Medication has elapsed according to the Days' Supply on the original Claim.
+ME Member's prescription history reveals that there may be potentially severe or life- threatening drug interactions with another drug on the Member's profile and the Days' Supply of the previously dispensed drug has not elapsed according to the Days' Supply indicated on the previous Claim.